aralyekta/METU/CENG444/README.md

 >python3 parser/main.py

-Even though this stage of the project is not complete, it supports most of the functionalities of a programming language such as function calls (with stack preparations), variable accesses and modifications, type coercions etc.
+Even though this stage of the project is not complete, it supports most of the functionalities of a programming language such as function calls (with stack preparations), variable accesses and modifications, type coercions, while loops, if/else branches, variable declaration and definitions etc.